aregsar/aregsarblog/blog/2019/github-pages-tech-stack-jekyll-markdown-liquid/index.md

 ## The Liquid Templating Language

 Jekyll also uses a templating language called [Liquid](https://shopify.github.io/liquid/).
-Jekyll uses Liquid tags embedded in markdown pages and the html layout file to plug in content from various sources.
+Jekyll uses Liquid tags embedded in markdown pages and in the html layout file to plug in content from various sources into the rendered page.

-To layout the pages in this blog, Jekyll plug in the transformed page content into the Liquid tag page content placeholder in the layout template.
-It also substitutes text and metadata defined in settings files and other sources into Liquid tags embedded in the layout file and transformed pages.
+To layout the pages in this blog, Jekyll plugs in the transformed markdown page content into the Liquid tag `{{ "{{" }} content }}` that is a placeholder, in the layout template, for the transformed markdown page.

+Jekyll also substitutes text and metadata, defined in settings files and other sources, into Liquid tags in the layout file and Liquid tags in markdown pages.

 ## Plugging page content into the default site layout

-The layout file that Github pages uses to layout the pages in the repository is a standard html file, within which Jekull injects the transformed markdown page html content.
+The layout file that Github pages uses to layout the pages in the repository is a standard html file, within which Jekyll injects the html content of the transformed markdown page.

 Below is a snippet of code from the layout file of this blog: